 We know what you’re thinking, what a way to start Ramadan.

-Why did we choose to start this blessed month talking about something that may just dampen the mood a little?
+Why did we choose to start talking about something that may just dampen the mood a little?
 Well, bear with us, but – that’s exactly why.
-Every year we are given ample reminders of Ramadan and last year we covered mental health in general, but this year, there are individuals within society that need some TLC because this month affects them specifically.
+Every year we are given ample reminders of Ramadan and last year we covered mental health in general, but there are individuals within society that need some TLC because this month affects them specifically.

 We have all probably been in a situation where everyone is hyping about something amazing, and we can’t relate but pretend to feel those vibes anyway.
 Imagine feeling like that every single day, for a month, about something that is supposed to be a part of you, your identity, and essentially this turning point that everyone exclaims.
 Instead of feeling like you can relate, or that you belong, you feel guilt, shame, and worthlessness.
 This is the reality for a lot of those suffering from eating disorders during Ramadan – that too in total silence.